auth0/docs/articles/native-platforms/ionic2/01-login.md

 ---
 title: Login
+default: true
-description: This tutorial will show you how to use the Auth0 Ionic 2 SDK to add authentication and authorization to your mobile app.
+description: This tutorial demonstrates how to add authentication and authorization to an Ionic 2 app
 ---

 <%= include('../../_includes/_package', {